 However, many people avoid military memorabilia framing simply because they are unsure how to do it or who to trust with these irreplaceable family heirlooms.
 In this article we will explore the different ways to frame your medals, so they are protected for many generations to come.

-Military medal framing is vital in keeping the medals and other war heirlooms protected from hidden nasties that lurk in your cupboards and draws.
-These hidden nasties include paper and materials that contain acid which will discolour and sometimes corrode the medals or other items, insects like silverfish and other risks like spillages, leaks and damage from weighty items being placed on the memorabilia.
+Military medal framing is vital in order to keep the medals and other war heirlooms protected from hidden nasties that lurk in your cupboards and draws.
+These hidden nasties include: paper and materials that contain acid which will discolour and sometimes corrode the medals or other items; insects like silverfish; and other risks like spillages, leaks and damage from weighty items being placed on the memorabilia.

-Photos can also be placed on the inside back of the box and an engraved plaque can also be placed on the front.
-You can also design the box to house other war memorabilia as well such as dog tags, making it a perfect alternative to framing if you wish to get the items out on a regular basis.
+Photos can also be placed on the inside back of the box and an engraved plaque can be placed on the front if you desire.
+You can also design the box to house other war memorabilia such as dog tags, making it a perfect alternative to framing if you wish to get the items out on a regular basis.

-We offer a free, no obligation consultation to help you decide how to frame your medals based on your requirements and provide assistance with everything from colours to finding further war record information on your relative.
+We offer a free, no-obligation consultation to help you decide how to frame your medals based on your requirements.
+Our head framer Travis has a special interest in war medal framing and can provide assistance with everything from colours to finding further war record information on your relative.

 For more details, visit us at our Myaree studio or contact us today to see how we can assist.